 - Apply for a licence to keep or train animals for exhibition

-Send your completed form, together with a plan of the premises, copies of any relevant qualifications and the application fee to the Licensing Team, Council Offices, 37 Pembroke Road, London W8 6PW
+Send your completed form, together with a plan of the premises, copies of any relevant qualifications and the application fee to the Licensing Team, address details can be found on the contact Licensing webpage.